 Don’t ignore your leftovers!
 Letting good food go to waste is a super common way people waste HUNDREDS if not THOUSANDS of dollars every year.
 Plan on eating leftovers and random odds and ends at least once a week for dinner.
 As my Papa called it growing up, “If it’s in the fridge it’s for dinner!”

 TIP!: If there are any leftovers you know you won’t get to, freeze the excess in individual portion sizes.
+I do this using my souper cubes.

-Freezer Friday! (or Eat Out)
+Freezer Friday!

 The Daily Tasks

-Getting in the habit of completing these tasks every day will make a huge difference and help you have the most success with vegan meal planning with the Home-Cooked Roots Method.
+I know, I know.
+These tasks are not exciting, nor are they revolutionary.
+But getting in the habit of completing these tasks every day will make a huge difference in your self confidence, productivity, and reduce the overwhelm of daily life.
+This will help you have the most success with weekly meal planning and getting dinner on the table every night.

 The Weekly Tasks